HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/update_user_registry/update_ldap_ureg.md

     -   IBM i: ConfigEngine.sh wp-update-federated-ldap -DWasPassword=password
     -   Windows: ConfigEngine.bat wp-update-federated-ldap -DWasPassword=password
     -   z/OS: ./ConfigEngine.sh wp-update-federated-ldap -DWasPassword=password

-    !!!note
-        You cannot change the host name of an existing LDAP repository definition when you run this task.
+    **Note:** You cannot change the host name of an existing LDAP repository definition when you run this task.
 If you want to change the host name for an existing LDAP repository, you must delete the existing repository and run the wp-create-ldap task to create a new repository.

 9. Stop and restart the appropriate servers to propagate the changes.
-For instructions, go to [Starting and stopping servers, deployment managers, and node agents](../../../../../stopstart.md).
+For instructions, go to [Starting and stopping servers, deployment managers, and node agents](/digital-experience/deployment/manage/stopstart.md).